FigEx2: Visual-Conditioned Panel Detection and Captioning for Scientific Compound Figures: Abstract

 \section{Abstract}

-Scientific compound figures combine multiple labeled panels into a single image, but captions in real pipelines are often missing or only provide figure-level summaries, making panel-level understanding difficult.
-In this paper, we propose FigEx2, visual-conditioned framework that localizes panels and generates panel-wise captions directly from the compound figure.
-To mitigate the impact of diverse phrasing in open-ended captioning, we introduce a noise-aware gated fusion module that adaptively filters token-level features to stabilize the detection query space.
-Furthermore, we employ a staged optimization strategy combining supervised learning with reinforcement learning (RL), utilizing CLIP-based alignment and BERTScore-based semantic rewards to enforce strict multimodal consistency.
+Scientific compound figures combine multiple labeled panels into a single image.
+However, in a PMC-scale crawl of 346,567 compound figures, 16.3\% have no caption and 1.8\% only have captions shorter than ten words, causing them to be discarded by existing caption-decomposition pipelines.
+We propose FigEx2, a visual-conditioned framework that localizes panels and generates panel-wise captions directly from the image, converting otherwise unusable figures into aligned panel-text pairs for downstream pretraining and retrieval.
+To mitigate linguistic variance in open-ended captioning, we introduce a noise-aware gated fusion module that adaptively controls how caption features condition the detection query space, and employ a staged SFT+RL strategy with CLIP-based alignment and BERTScore-based semantic rewards.
 To support high-quality supervision, we curate BioSci-Fig-Cap, a refined benchmark for panel-level grounding, alongside cross-disciplinary test suites in physics and chemistry.
-Experimental results demonstrate that FigEx2 achieves a superior 0.726 mAP@0.5:0.95 for detection and significantly outperforms Qwen3-VL-8B by 0.51 in METEOR and 0.24 in BERTScore.
-Notably, FigEx2 exhibits remarkable zero-shot transferability to out-of-distribution scientific domains without any fine-tuning.
+FigEx2 achieves 0.728 mAP@0.5:0.95 for detection, outperforms Qwen3-VL-8B by 0.44 in METEOR and 0.22 in BERTScore, and transfers zero-shot to out-of-distribution scientific domains without fine-tuning.